ycastonguay/MPfm/README.md

 __Android__:
 + [Xamarin.Android](http://xamarin.com/monoforandroid)

-*'Sessions' and 'MPfm: Music Player for Musicians' are © 2011-2014 Yanick Castonguay and is released under the GPLv3 license.*
+*'Sessions' and 'MPfm: Music Player for Musicians' are © 2011-2015 Yanick Castonguay and is released under the GPLv3 license.*
-*The BASS audio library is © 1999-2014 Un4seen Developments.*
+*The BASS audio library is © 1999-2015 Un4seen Developments.*
-*The BASS.NET audio library is © 2005-2014 Bernd Niedergesäß.*